 Our college colors are purple and gray, symbolizing royalty and grandeur.
 The crest includes two regal lions, symbolizing the dignity, force and majesty of Regents College and a chess horse atop the MSU shield, symbolizing our involvement in the ongoing traditions of the university.
 The college motto, Semper Proficiamus, means “We Move Ever Forward.”

 Over a thousand students make up the diverse population of Regents College.
 Our community includes men and women from all over the United States and over 30 countries representing all walks of life and nearly every academic major at the university.
-Whether a resident of the building, an off-campus or commuter student, a graduate student or an older, non-traditional student, you are an important member of the Regents family.
+Whether you are a resident of the building, an off-campus or commuter student, a graduate student or an older, non-traditional student, you are an important member of the Regents family.

 Faculty and Staff

 The Regents community includes more than 100 faculty and professional staff members ranging from deans and department chairs to administrative staff and faculty members from nearly every area on campus.
 Whether it’s helping you move your belongings in the very first day, presenting a specialized lecture or program or helping you negotiate university requirements and opportunities, Regents College faculty and professional staff members become involved with Regents students.
 They are engaged and caring members of your Regents family.
 Students will have the chance to mingle with Regents’ faculty at the Student-Faculty Banquet hosted by RCC each semester.

-What’s Special About Regents College
+What’s Special About Regents College?